JocelynWordSmith/card-game/documents/NOTES.md

 # Notes while i work

 ## STAGE 1
-* plan on making the thing accessible from the get go, since its easier to do it now
+* plan on making everything accessible from the get go, since its easier to do it now
+* should be able to use it using only a keyboard or with any screen reader
 * Initial design doc didnt quite work out like i wanted, trying to reduce the amount of state im using and use functional components instead
 * keep working on POC, dont revise docs until you are finished with POC
 * I am going to try passing down callbacks for child -> parent communication and try to keep the state as "low" as possible, but might need to refactor if it breaks/muddles the direction of data flow.
 I think it will be simpler to manage than global state as long as I can keep things reasonably decoupled